 As a lateral manager, it is important to apply the basic rules of constructive criticism to master:

 Sometimes employees do not behave according to the established rules and thus damage the success of the project or company.
 While disciplinary superiors can now counteract this with an appraisal interview, target agreement and result control, the lateral manager must use other aids.
 This includes the investigation of the problem as well as the motivation of the employee.

 Why does the person act the way he does?
 Can't he or doesn't he know better?
 Are there unspoken conflicts that rob the person of motivation?
 Once the lateral manager has determined the cause, remedial action is taken within the scope of possibilities.

 There are many different types of conflicts of interest.
 It can be interpersonal differences as well as unfair performance appraisals or the distribution of resources.
 As a lateral manager, you should seek to talk with employees to get to the bottom of the disagreements.

 Successful leaders are able to reconcile the parties and lead them to pull together (again) in the interest of the company.

-Whether lateral leadership can become a success depends largely on the people who work together.
+Whether lateral leadership can be a success depends largely on the people who work together.
 If not everyone is pulling in the same direction, the concept is quickly doomed to failure.
-Employees must be able to work independently and dutifully.
-The coordination of the four most important components communication, understanding, trust and power is essential.
+The employees must independent and can work dutifully.
+Aligning the four key components of communication, understanding, trust and power is essential.

 Every company that wants to integrate lateral leadership must first analyze the organization and possible distribution of tasks.
 A clear structure forms the basis of lateral leadership.
 The manager should deal with how he or she succeeds in gaining authority and, above all, trust without having the authority to issue directives.
 Answering the following three W-questions can help here: